CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

 - Report malformed JSON error instead of crashing when there are invalid JSON files in assets folder
+- Fixed game replay where output always shown at player 0 for games in which not all players act each turn

 ## 3.9.0